Glazed Apple Cinnamon Scones

-Tips for Making Apple Scones
+Tips for the Best Cinnamon Apple Scones

-Apples and warming spices go hand in hand.
+Amount of spices: Apples and warming spices go hand in hand.
 It’s not overdone and you do need bold spices to stand up to 2 cups of flour and grated apples, but always season to taste.
 My taste says more is better when it comes to cinnamon.

-Because the scones are baking in quite a hot oven, you need to watch them closely starting after about 15 minutes to ensure the bottoms aren’t getting too browned.
+Bake time: Because the scones are baking in quite a hot oven, you need to watch them closely starting after about 15 minutes to ensure the bottoms aren’t getting too browned.
 Baking times may vary widely based on moisture content in the apples, climate, and oven variances.

-The glaze is a simple confectioners’ sugar glaze, or you could use Salted Caramel.
+Glaze: The glaze is a simple confectioners’ sugar glaze, or you could use Salted Caramel.
 I’ve done so many caramel apple recipes that I thought I’d change it up.

 - 3/4 to 1 cup grated apple loosely laid in cup, not packed (I used 1 extra-large unpeeled Fuji apples)